vnijs/gitgadget/README.md

 Clone a repo from GitLab (or GitHub) (e.g., `git@gitlab.com:username/test-repo.git`).
 The name for the directory placed inside `Base directory to clone repo into` will be taken from the repo name unless a `Custom directory to clone repo into` is provided.
 If there is no R-studio project file (`.Rproj`) in the repo, one will be created.

 > To activate an HTTPS credential helper the first time you clone a repo from GitHub or GitLab you will be asked to provide your username and password in the Rstudio terminal

+> To use an SSH key with GitGadget you should clone from a terminal the first time.
+See the video linked above for a demo

 ## Branch